Marijuana and Sex: Hot and Steamy Connection Explained

 Basically, while having sex on weed, your body is more attuned to external influences than in regular cases.

-Cannabinoids act on various brain structures and interfere with hormones and neurotransmitters.
-Marijuana effects on the brain can both aid sexuality or destimulate it.
+Cannabinoids act on various brain structures and interfere with sex hormones and neurotransmitters.
+Marijuana’s effects on the brain can both aid sexuality or destimulate it.

-Cannabinoids also have anti-inflammatory properties, which are experienced as pain-relief.
-This is the reason why in some countries in Eastern Europe, people used to take marijuana to facilitate the first-night sexual experience of women.
+Cannabinoids also have anti-inflammatory properties, which are experienced as pain relief.
+This is why in some countries in Eastern Europe, people used to take marijuana to facilitate the first-night sexual experience of women.

 THC affects the brain and glands, which regulate certain functionalities, and significantly influence sexuality.

 The hormonal connection between marijuana and sex is still not crystal clear.
-Overall, the available data states that cannabinoids cause hormone levels to fluctuate, which can affect reproduction and sexuality in different ways.
+Overall, the available data states that cannabinoids cause hormone levels to fluctuate, affecting reproduction and your sex life in different ways.

 The Effects of Marijuana on Sexuality

-Although a subjective category, there is data that shows that having sex while high on weed can be an entrancing experience.
+Although a subjective category, data shows that having sex while high on weed can be an entrancing experience.

 Sexual excitement is primarily a hormonal factor but can be influenced by psychoneural activity.
-There is evidence that cannabis can both induce and decrease sexual potency.
+Sex and weed have a love-hate relationship sometimes.
+Research shows evidence that cannabis can both induce and decrease sexual potency.
 Additionally, the two sexes express precisely the opposite arousal effects on weed.

-In men, weed can increase the sex drive.
-On the other hand, studies show that a significant number of them have trouble maintaining arousal during sex.
+Marijuana plays a different role when it comes to men.
+On the one hand, weed can increase the sex drive.
+On the other hand, studies show that a significant number of men have trouble maintaining arousal during sex.

 In contrast to women, arousal in men is enhanced by the above-mentioned effects of marijuana.
 In most cases, during intercourse, the overall penile blood flow decreases.
 These effects remain until the high wears off.